-The fraudulent loan applications McKenzie, Clark, and Bostic filed were allegedly supported by doctored documents, including fake payroll tax forms and bank statements.
+The fraudulent loan applications that the three defendants filed were allegedly supported by doctored documents, including fake payroll tax forms and bank statements.
 After submitting the applications for their own companies, they allegedly became recruiters and referred other businesses to their co-conspirators for the purpose of submitting more fraudulent loan applications.
 The trio allegedly received kickbacks for any loans approved and funded for any client they referred to their co-conspirators.

 Overall, the alleged scheme involved the submission of at least 90 loan applications, worth more than $24 million dollars.
 Many of the loan applications were approved and funded, paying out at least $17.4 million, according to sources.

 “The defendants allegedly participated in an extensive nationwide scheme to file at least 90 fraudulent applications for millions of dollars in PPP loans in exchange for illegal kickbacks of portions of the loan proceeds,” said Acting Assistant Attorney General Brian C. Rabbitt of the Justice Department’s Criminal Division.
 “These allegations reflect an organized effort by defendants to defraud the SBA’s PPP program on a large scale by stealing funds intended for legitimate small businesses suffering from economic hardships caused by the COVID-19 pandemic.”